 Stop 2 | Lyon (2 days)

-Lyon’s main station is Lyon Pard Dieu, and it is connected to Paris by TGV trains.
-Count on it taking 2 hrs from Paris Gare de Lyon train station.
+Lyon’s main stations are Lyon Perrache and Lyon Part Dieu, both well connected to Paris by TGV trains.
+We prefer to travel to Lyon Perrache because it is closer to the city center.
+Count on it taking 2 hrs from Paris Gare de Lyon train station to Lyon.

 Lyon is a beautiful and cultural city, bisected by the river Rhône from north to south.
 The city has an interesting Roman heritage, fantastic museums, and it is also an excellent place for enjoying good food and wine.